robertlevonyan/material-chip-view/README.md

         chip.setClicked(); // Set Chip as clicked
-        chip.setSelectedTextColor(); //Set custom color for label when selected chip.setSelectedCloseColor(); //Set custom color for close button when selected
+        chip.setSelectedTextColor(); //Set custom color for label when selected chip.setSelectedCloseColor(); //Set custom color for close button when selected chip.setCornerRadius(); // Set corner radius of your Chip chip.setStrokeSize(); // Set width of stroke
+        chip.setStrokeColor(); // Set stroke color for your Chip chip.setIconText(); // Set Chip icon text, text color and background color
 ```

 ## Versions

+#### 1.1.1

+Updated version of Material Chip View:
+    - the attribute names are changed to escape conflicts with other libs
+    - added new features like customizable corner radius and stroke
+    - recreation issue fixed for post Lollipop versions

 #### 1.0.1